photolith/photolith/doc/projects.rst

 Exporting annotations out of a closed project
 ---------------------------------------------

 Once a project is closed, annotations can be copied out of a project.
+You can also use chosen annotations from the project to add to general annotations:

 * Go to the projects list page
 * Press :kbd:`View results` on the relevant project